bendtherules/bendtherules.github.com/posts/function-name-binding.md

 	foo.name // "foo"
 	```

-2. **name binding** - When we declare a function, normally it also creates/sets a variable which stores the function.
+2. **name binding** - Normally when we declare a function, it also creates/initializes a variable which points back to the function object.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5Mzk4NjQ5OCwxODMwOTYyODc0LDEyMz
+eyJoaXN0b3J5IjpbLTEzODMwMjk0MDIsMTgzMDk2Mjg3NCwxMj
-AwMjc2MjUsMTA2MjEyMzc3MSwxMjI1ODg2ODIwXX0=
+MwMDI3NjI1LDEwNjIxMjM3NzEsMTIyNTg4NjgyMF19
 -->